[guest post by Cristina da Silva]

 » Here are some tips from the University of Illinois Extension on Taking a Soil Sample (video).

 Handy soil meters and easy-to-use soil kits are available for testing soil.
-These kits, often found at garden centers, give a rough idea of pH and major nutrients (N-P-K) in the soil.
+These kits give a rough idea of pH and major nutrients (N-P-K) in the soil.
 We can also roughly figure out our soil composition/texture with the “Jar Test”.

 Collect a sample of soil – 1/4 cup will do.
 Remove debris like rocks and trash.
 Crush the remaining soil so that all parts are consistent and fine.
 Shake* your 1/4 cup of soil in a 1-quart jar (taller is preferable, with a lid), add just under 4 cups of water, and let everything settle. *Shake hard enough and long enough to agitate the particles into separating.